 Even though I’m currently on the other side of the globe I have to introduce you to my favorite European destinations.
-With this post I’ll introduce you with the rytham of Dublin.
+With this post I’ll introduce you to the rhythm of Dublin.

 What I liked the most are people.
 Dubliners are very cheerful and that’s the thing that gives me a good impression about the place I’m visiting.
-In the evening it’s very hard to find a spot that is not crowded, especially the pubs where you can enjoy the live irish rythm and perfect atmosphere.
-Everybody is having fun there and that is also what you want while traveling, isn’t it?
+In the evening it’s very hard to find a spot that is not crowded, especially in the pub where you can enjoy a live Irish rhythm and a perfect atmosphere.

 In Dublin you can walk for days and you’ll always have something to see.
-O’Connell Street is the main street in town and you will probably walk through it for hundred times.
-In this street you will see the tallest sculpture in the world, so-called “Dublin needle”, one “very impressive” 121 meter high installation, which is located in the center of the spot where once stood a monument to General Nelson.
+O’Connell Street is the main street in the city and you will probably walk through it hundred times.
+In this street you will see the tallest sculpture in the world, so-called “Dublin needle”, one “very impressive” 121 meter high installation, which is located in the center of the spot where once stood the monument to General Nelson.

 What I would definitely recommend you is a visit to the Kilmainham jail which was built in the late 18th century.
 Guides will tell you all about the history of the punishment in this, one of the largest, European empty prisons.
-When you see the interior it may seem familiar to you just because there were filmed some movies (The Italian Job, In the name of father) and numerous documentaries, series and TV shows.
-During the visit you will watch a short movie about the love story of Grace Gifford and Joseph Plunkett, one of the leaders of the Easter Uprising, who were married in the prison chapel shortly before his assassination.
+When you see the interior it may seem familiar to you just because some movies were filmed there (The Italian Job, In the name of father) and numerous documentaries, series and TV shows.
+During the visit you will watch a short movie about the love story of Grace Gifford and Joseph Plunkett (one of the leaders of the Easter Uprising) who were married in the prison chapel shortly before his assassination.
 I will not tell you the whole story, you will hear it right on the spot.

 After five days in Dublin – sleepy and exhausted from the night before – we went to the airport check-in and headed towards the exit … but, we didn’t make it.
 The question “Where is your stamp?” is still ringing in my head!
-Back then Croatia wasn’t in the European Union so we had to pass some special check we forgot about… All in all, our stay in Dublin was extended for a three days, until the next flight.
+Back then Croatia wasn’t in the European Union so we had to pass some special check we forgot about… So our stay in Dublin was extended for three days, until the next flight.

-We decided to visit Howth and after that we were glad that we didn’t get on that plane. 🙂
+We decided to visit Howth and after that we were glad we didn’t get on that plane on time.

 After, unplanned, more than a week in Ireland, we returned home.
 The stamp we will never forget again because we don’t need it anymore.
 I really recommend a visit to Dublin and the surrounding area: drink beer, grasp the rhythm, walk around the cliffs.
 You’ll come back home full of good energy and, of course, ready for your next adventure!